 Texas Baptist’s Staff:

-Dr. Leighton Flowers was named the Director of Apologetics and Personal Evangelism for Texas Baptists in 2016.
-In addition to preaching on a wide range of biblical subjects, Leighton regularly travels to churches of all sizes to conduct seminars that specialize on apologetics.
-He has participated in debates with leading apologists and led training conferences for the BGCT Annual Convention, Conclave, Apologetic Conferences and the SBC Annual Convention.
+Dr. Leighton Flowers was named the Director of Evangelism and Apologetics for Texas Baptists in 2018.
+In addition to preaching on a wide range of biblical subjects, Leighton regularly travels to churches of all sizes to conduct seminars that specialize on evangelism and apologetics.
+He has participated in debates with leading apologists and led training conferences for the Annual Convention, Conclave, Apologetic Conferences, and the SBC Annual Convention.

 Leighton earned a Bachelor’s Degree in Applied Theology from Hardin-Simmons University (1997); a Masters of Divinity with Biblical Languages from Southwestern Baptist Theological Seminary (2000); and completed his Doctorate at New Orleans Baptist Theological Seminary (2016).

-- Cynthia Atherton serves as the Lead Ministry Assistant and works to coordinate the administrative details and registration for the unApologetic Conferences.
+- Cynthia Atherton serves as the Lead Ministry Assistant and works to coordinate the administrative details and registration for Evangelism and the unApologetic Conferences.

 - Jason Richards serves as the Super Summer Director, the Texas Baptist’s youth evangelism/apologetics training camp.